 - Pack down the ice cream in the canister and replace the lid.

-- Place the ice cream canister in the freezer for several hours to harden.
+- Place the ice cream canister in the freezer for several hours until the ice cream hardens.

 - Transfer the completed ice cream to smaller freezer containers or enjoy immediately.

-- Add more crushed ice and rock salt as needed while the maker is churning.
+- Add more crushed ice and rock salt as needed while the machine is churning.

-- If you are away from a freezer, drain the salt water and add fresh crushed ice.
+- If you are away from a freezer, drain the salted water and add fresh crushed ice.
 Cover the unit with a kitchen towel to keep it cold.

 - If the unit jams during operation, unplug it and twist the canister a few times.
 Plug the unit back in and continue making ice cream.